Skip to main content

 Importing through Hamburg follows the standard EU procedure, with a few specifics arising from the port's structure:

-- Customs inspection — Hamburg HZA may order a documentary or physical inspection; the probability depends on the risk profile of the goods and the importer.
+1. Customs inspection — Hauptzollamt Hamburg (DE004600, Zollamt Hamburg DE004851) may order a documentary or physical inspection; the probability depends on the risk profile of the goods and the importer.

-- Release of goods — once release is granted the importer or forwarder can arrange removal of the container from the terminal.
+1. Release of goods — once the competent customs office grants release, the importer or forwarder can arrange removal of the container from the terminal (after settling THC and any demurrage/detention charges).

 FAQ